 - Several brushes.
 I use a large round brush (size 6) and a small angled brush (size 1/8).

 - Magic Eraser

 Before you begin, remove your doll’s head.
 Gently clean her body using a Magic Eraser.
 Make sure she is free from stains.
-(The model in the photos is Cookie by Island Doll.
-You can click on the photos to get to the full-size versions on Flickr.)
+(The model in the photos is Cookie by Island Doll.)